At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: State-dependent branching processes with migration

-We are going to consider branching processes with reproduction laws depending on the number of particles in the population: If there are $k$ particles then the offspring of every particle is an independent copy of a random variable $\zeta(k)$.
-Furthermore, we assume that there is a time-homogeneous migration of particles.
-This will be modelled by a sequence $\eta_n$ of independent and identically distributed random variables.
-As a consequence we have the following Markov chain:
+In this section we consider branching processes with reproduction law depending on the number of particles in the population: If there are $k$ particles in the population then the number of offspring of every particle is an independent copy of a random variable $\zeta(k)\ge 0$.
+Furthermore, we assume that there is a migration of particles.
+This will be modelled by $\eta$'s: given $k$ particles in the system, the number of migrants at time $n$ is an independent copy of a random variable $\eta(k)$---which may take both positive and negative values.
+As a consequence we have the following Markov chain: where $\{\zeta_{n,i}(k),\,n\ge0,i\ge1\}$ are independent copies of $\zeta(k)$ and $\{\eta_n(k),\, n\ge 1\}$ are independent copies of $\eta(k)$.
+Then $\{Z_n\}$ is a Markov chain on $\Zp$.